matt-42/iod/README.md

 As of today, all json parsers rely dynamic data structures to parse and store the json objects.
-Even if some good parser reduces dramastically the amount of dynamic memory allocation, they still suffer from the dynamic paradigm: A single function has to handle the whole set of possible json objects.
+Even if some good parser reduces dramatically the amount of dynamic memory allocation, they still suffer from the dynamic paradigm: A single function has to handle the whole set of possible json objects.
 This comes to the absurd situation where a program handling a small set specific json object types have to use a json parser handling any kind of objects.

-The iod library implement the opposite approach: Using meta-programming and introspection, one tiny specialized json parser is generated for each SIO object type so it involves no dynamic memory allocation, and very few conditional branching.
+The iod library implements the opposite approach: Using meta-programming and introspection, one tiny specialized json parser is generated for each SIO object type so it involves no dynamic memory allocation, and very few conditional branching.
 It directly fill the